 Light on paid staff but heavy on volunteer commitment and resources, we strive to find the right balance to maximise the support to families and their precious babies.

 As we’re all about people (helping and supporting people), we felt it was the right thing to give you an insight into the team – read the details provided by the people themselves.

 In addition to the below, you can read about some of our great volunteers on this page.

-Justine is a born and bred Wellingtonian, married to Richard with four boisterous boys.
+Justine is a born and bred Wellingtonian and mother of four boisterous boys.
 The Neonatal Unit became like family to Justine with all of her sons being born early.
 This has fed Justine’s motivation to help others in similar situations.
 Her passion for The Neonatal Trust truly developed after the early arrival of her youngest son Harlow, who was born at 24 weeks.
 Being able to support families during what can often be a daunting and stressful time is why Justine is now devoted to raising awareness for The Trust and supporting neonatal families.

 In her spare time when she isn’t busy with her family, you can usually find her exercising at boot camp, running or enjoying a coffee with friends.

 Prior to joining The Neonatal Trust, Justine shared the story of son Harlows arrival as part of the 2014 World Prematurity Day awareness activity.
 You can read the article here.